 Smart cities, the key to a better future

-In the era of increasing urbanisation and technological advances, smart cities have emerged as a revolutionary concept with the potential to radically transform the way we live, work and interact in urban environments.
-These cities represent a comprehensive approach to addressing urban challenges through the strategic implementation of cutting-edge technologies.
+In the era of increasing urbanization and technological advances, smart cities have emerged as a revolutionary concept with the potential to radically transform the way we live, work and interact in urban environments.
+These cities represent a holistic approach to addressing urban challenges through the strategic implementation of cutting-edge technologies.

 What are smart cities?

-Smart cities, also known as digital cities or connected cities, are urban environments that apply information and communication technologies (ICT) to improve the quality of life of their inhabitants and optimise resource management.
-The main goal of smart cities is to create a more efficient, sustainable and livable urban ecosystem.
+Smart cities, also known as digital cities or connected cities, are urban environments that apply information and communication technologies (ICT) to improve the quality of life of their inhabitants and optimize resource management.
+The main objective of smart cities is to create a more efficient, sustainable and livable urban ecosystem.

 Key components of smart cities